Slins-23/bookmaps/README.md

 ## Important

 This extension uses the geolocation API at https://opencagedata.com to save bookmarks.
 You don't need it if you just want to import bookmarks saved from a JSON file.
 They have a free account quota available (2500 calls/day as of 10/29/2022).
-More details below in the section “Setting up the API”.
+More details below in the section `Setting up the API`.

-The extension works only on Firefox Nightly and Developer esditions, because you will need to set the flag "xpinstall.signatures.required" from "true" to "false", and this setting only works in these variants.
+The extension works only on Firefox Nightly and Developer esditions, because you will need to set the flag `xpinstall.signatures.required` from `true` to `false`, and this setting only works in these variants.
 The extension doesn't work on Chrome, even though it theoretically should.
 More on why at the end of the "How the extension behaves" section.

 ## About
 * If you don't care about how or why I made this extension, and just want to get it setup and ready to use or read technical details, skip this section.